ValeevGroup/tiledarray/INSTALL.md

   Compiling MADNESS requires the following prerequisites:
   - An implementation of Message Passing Interface version 2 or 3, with support for `MPI_THREAD_MULTIPLE`.
-  - BLAS and LAPACK libraries (only BLAS is used by TiledArray, but without LAPACK MADNESS will not compile)
   - (optional)
     Intel Thread Building Blocks (TBB), available in a [commercial](software.intel.com/tbb‎) or an [open-source](https://www.threadingbuildingblocks.org/) form

+  Compiling BTAS requires the following prerequisites:
+  - [blaspp](https://bitbucket.org/icl/blaspp.git) -- C++ API for BLAS
+  - [lapackpp](https://bitbucket.org/icl/lapackpp.git) -- C++ API for LAPACK
+  - BLAS and LAPACK libraries

 Optional prerequisites:
 - [CUDA compiler and runtime](https://developer.nvidia.com/cuda-zone) -- for execution on CUDA-enabled accelerators.
 CUDA 11 or later is required.
 Support for CUDA also requires the following additional prerequisites, both of which will be built and installed automatically if missing: